mountaincharlie/project-three-python-minigames/README.md

 * Used in:
     * run.py
 * Used to import a chosen module from the game_engine directory, from their full file path as a string

-## User Experience Design [to finish]
----

-To do:
-* interactivity
-* navigation
-* user feedback
-* CI template for console style layout in the browser

 ## Testing [to finish]
 ---